How to Charge Your EV When You Can't Have a Home Charger

 Home charging is where most charging occurs because it’s so convenient.
 However, not everyone has suitable off street parking at home that allows them to have a home charger.

-For those who can’t get a home charger, we need to look elsewhere in the charging ecosystem.
+Do not write off getting an EV because you can’t get a home charger, we just need to look elsewhere in the charging ecosystem.

 Many people use their car to get to work and park at their workplace for a good many hours, as such workplace charging offers a huge opportunity.